About the Support at Home Program

 The Support at Home program aims to add 300,000 more places over the next 10 years.
 By 2035, the government expects around 1.4 million Australians to be in care.

-The aged care prioritisation system will feature two key changes under the Support at Home program:
+The aged care prioritisation system features two key changes under the Support at Home program:

-1. Priority ratings will be automatically determined based on results and responses collected during assessments; every applicant will receive a rating tier of High, Medium, or Standard after completing their assessment.
-This new prioritisation system will replace the National Priority System for Home Care Packages.
+- Priority ratings are automatically determined based on results and responses collected during assessments; every applicant receives a rating tier of High, Medium, or Standard after completing their assessment.
+This new prioritisation system replaced the National Priority System for Home Care Packages.

-2. When wait times for services exceed expectations under Support at Home, participants will be assigned an interim allocation of their Support at Home classification budget while they wait to receive their full funding.
-The allocation will be 60% of their budget; the remaining 40% will be allocated when funding is available.
+- When wait times for services exceed expectations under Support at Home, participants are assigned an interim allocation of their Support at Home classification budget while they wait to receive their full funding.
+The allocation is 60% of their quarterly budget; the remaining 40% is allocated when funding is available.

 4. Support at Home Pricing & Funding

-Funding under the Support at Home program will be similar to Home Care Packages in two ways:
+Funding under the Support at Home program is similar to Home Care Packages in two ways:

-1. The Australian government will continue to pay for health-related costs
+- The Australian government pays for health-related costs

-2. Funds for home care services will continue to be allocated based on each individual’s care needs
+- Funds for home care services are allocated based on each individual’s care needs

-However, under the new system, Australian seniors with financial means will be expected to contribute more.
+However, under the new system, Australian seniors with financial means may be expected to contribute more.

 Support at Home Contribution Arrangements

-Under the Support at Home program, you will only pay contributions for the services you have received.
-Your contributions will be determined based on the hourly rate for the service or a percentage of the cost of the service type or product.
-If you receive three hours of personal care, for example, you will pay a contribution per hour received.
+Under the Support at Home program, you only pay contributions for the services you have received.
+Your contributions are determined based on the hourly rate for the service or a percentage of the cost of the service type or product.
+For example, if you receive three hours of personal care, you pay a contribution per hour received.

-For items such as consumables, your contribution will be calculated as a percentage of the cost.
+For items such as consumables, your contribution is calculated as a percentage of the cost.

-Ultimately, your contribution rate will be determined by two factors: the type of service received and your financial standing.
+Ultimately, your contribution rate is determined by two factors: the type of service received and your financial standing.

 Type of Service:

-• No Contribution — Clinical Supports Category: The government will fully fund clinical care (including nursing care and physiotherapy) for all Support at Home participants.
+- No Contribution — Clinical Supports Category: The government fully funds clinical care (including nursing care and physiotherapy) for all Support at Home participants.

-• Moderate Contribution — Independence Category: Supports that help keep you out of hospital and residential aged care (including personal care, assistive technology, and home modifications) will require a moderate contribution.
+- Moderate Contribution — Independence Category: Supports that help keep you out of hospital and residential aged care (including personal care, assistive technology, and home modifications) require a moderate contribution through 1 October 2026.
+On that date, the government will fully fund personal care services for Support at Home participants, including showering, dressing, and continence support.

-• Highest Contribution — Everyday Living Services Category: Everyday living services such as domestic assistance and gardening will require the highest contribution.
+- Highest Contribution — Everyday Living Services Category: Everyday living services such as domestic assistance and gardening require the highest contribution.

 Age-Pension Status, Commonwealth Seniors Health Card Status, Means:

-• With the Home Care Package program, fee arrangements (the basic daily fee and income-tested care fee) do not vary based on the level of services used.
-That will change with the Support at Home program, as illustrated by the table below:
+- With the Home Care Package program, fee arrangements (the basic daily fee and income-tested care fee) did not vary based on the level of services used.
+That changed with the Support at Home program—the table below provides a breakdown for full pensioners, part pensioners, and self-funded retirees.

 Source: Australian Government Department of Health and Aged